-If you are not interested in hiking or beaches, there is plenty else to do in the area.
+If you are not interested in hiking or beaches, there are plenty more things to do in the area.
 Here are a few more fun or historic spots to see.

 Cypress Tree Tunnel

-The Cypress Tree Tunnel has become an incredibly famous spot to visit in the park.
-It is easy to see why when you drive up to it, as the trees form a makeshift tunnel and provide a view that you would expect to see in the plantations of the South instead of along the California coast.
+The Cypress Tree Tunnel has become an incredibly trendy spot to visit in the park.
+It is easy to see why when you drive up to it, as the trees form a makeshift tunnel and provide a view that you would expect to see in the plantations of the South instead of along the California Coast.

 The Point Reyes Shipwreck is one of the most popular attractions for photography in the area.
 It is located behind a market in the city of Inverness and it is easy to access and historic.

 Believe it or not, there is a lot of ranching history on Point Reyes, some of which still goes on to this day.
 When driving along the main road, you will pass a half dozen of these working ranches.
 Many of these ranches have been here for decades, which is why they are still active in the park.
 You will see lots of cattle as you drive through the park as well.